raspberrypilearning/octapi-brute-force-enigma/en/step_5.md

 --- /hint ---
 --- /hints ---

 If you used the message key "BFR", the resulting ciphertext should be "GON XXLXYFQNZIK".
-You may have chosen a different message key, in which case your result will be different.
+If you've chosen a different message key, your result will be different.

 You can also run `pyenigma` from the command line if you wish.
 If you type this command into a terminal window, it will produce the same result as the script you just wrote.